BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 ```
 <br>

-Moving on to the enumeration of **AWS Security Token Permission**, below is a way to first check if the credentials are valid, and then if the user has permissions to run **iam:list-attached-role-policies**
+Moving on to the enumeration of **AWS Security Token Permission**, below is a way to first check if the credentials are valid, and then check if the user has permissions to run **iam:list-attached-role-policies**

 ```
 [www-data@manager ~]$ aws sts get-caller-identity